-Laptop or tablet with basic software functionality of Microsoft Word, PowerPoint, and Excel required.
-Offered fall semester.
+Laptop or tablet with basic software functionality of Microsoft Word, PowerPoint, and Excel suggested.

 PHE 382.
 Sport in Society.
 (3)

 This course is designed to acquaint students with the principles and applications of social issues within the sport industry.
 Topics such as gender, disability, race, ethnicity, aggression, politics, religion, and class and social mobility will be studied.